vmbrasseur/10stepprogram/README.md

 It doesn't have to be that way!
 Great presenters are made, not born.
 The way to become a better speaker is through training, science, and practice.
-In this audience-participation tutorial, veteran conference presenters Vicki Brasseur and Josh Berkus will tech you the ten steps to great tech talks:
+In this audience-participation tutorial, veteran conference presenters VM (Vicky) Brasseur and Josh Berkus will teach you the ten steps to great tech talks:

 1. Know Your Audience
 2. Have an Idea